Tavoris Cloud: Consecutive defeats to Hopkins, Stevenson, Beterbiev

 Cloud later took on Bernard Hopkins on March 9, 2013, at the Barclays center in Brooklyn and lost his IBF Championship via Unanimous Decision (UD).

 In the following September Cloud challenged Adonis Stevenson for the WBC light-heavyweight title, and took a beating before quitting in his corner.

 On September 27, 2014, Cloud faced Dagestan contender Artur Beterbiev.
 Right from the start Cloud was outmatched and unable to cope with the power of his vastly larger foe, getting dropped three times in the first round before finally being for the last time early in the second.
 Cloud was unable to beat referee Michael Griffin's count, making this his third consecutive loss.
 Comeback.

-On 11/20/2020, after a nearly 6-year hiatus,former IBF Light Heavyweight Champion Tavoris "Thunder" Cloud successfully fought out of Deadgame Fight School, defeating Ryan Soft by TKO in Daytona Beach, Florida.
+On November 20, 2020, after a more than 6-year hiatus, Cloud returned to the ring and fought out of Deadgame Fight School, defeating Ryan Soft by 3rd-round TKO in Daytona Beach, Florida.